-Contributions will be sought to meet the policies in the Neighbourhood Plan Review.
+Contributions will be sought to provide necessary infrastructure in accordance with Policy FNP32 in this Plan.

 Policy FNP14 I) Surrey Sawmill, Wrecclesham Hill) Gross Area: 0.7ha.
 Approximate density: 30dph.
 Approximate capacity: 20 dwellings)

 The development should respond to the local characteristics of the Wrecclesham Character Area as set out in the Farnham Design Statement, 2010 and the neighbouring site, which is under construction.
 This site will provide an important gateway into Wrecclesham.
 It must retain a verdant character and create an attractive frontage development facing the A325.
 The site adjoins largely two storey housing and the countryside to the west and would lend itself to a mix of house types of a traditional styles and materials.